bisq-network/bisq/CONTRIBUTING.md

 **What is there to work on?** You have to be able to find and work a problem on your own.
 In general, we do not assign stuff to people, there is no specification to be implemented, there is no given way forward.
 You yourself have to find, choose and pick something to work on.
 If you get stuck, we are keen to help, but please do not wait for us to take your hand.
 Also, you can spend as much (or little) time as you want and when you want to - Bisq still is an open source project.

 **Will you get paid?** Well, yes and no. With Bisq, there is no classic funding or investors, so there is no payout of fiat money.
-- Yes, because there is the DAO.
-The DAO allows for compensation requests to be filed and voted on.
-If such a voting goes in your favor, you receive BSQ, a colored bitcoin token.
+- Yes, you can ask for compensation.
+If granted, you receive BSQ, a colored bitcoin token.
 Sell your BSQ and you get your fiat eventually.
-- No, because the market is still very small.
-We can sustain a few full-timers (paying rent, tax, small stuff) but do not expect to get rich fast and easy just now.
+- No, because the BSQ market is still bootstrapping.
 The more correct way to see payment is "compensation".
-By earning BSQ, you invest in the Bisq project (just like other startups do it).
+By earning BSQ, you invest in the Bisq project (as you might in a more traditional startup).
 But make no mistake, the DAO has only been operating for a few months now.
-Eventually, Bisq will create serious revenue.
+Over time, the BSQ market should be able to stay ahead of compensation requests.

+**Skills?**
-**Skills?** If you want to develop code, we expect you to know your ways around Git and Java.
+If you want to develop code, we expect you to know your ways around Git and Java.
 Then comes testing, JavaFX, Gradle, Github, ...
-As for non-functional skills, we love to see people knowing their ways around P2P networks, cryptography, security, privacy, ...

-**Carreer?** Start small, go bigger.
-If we like your work, we might just ask you to take on a more official role.
-Maybe someday you are the guy improving this document (again).
+If you want to do something else you are good at: marketing, user support, management process optimizations, you are most welcome as well!
+If you are good at something Bisq does not even realize it is in need for, well, come on in!

+**Carreer?** There is no boss in Bisq - there is only stakeholders.
+Stakeholders have invested their time, gained some experience with the project and thus, are granted influence on the project accordingly.
+As soon as you receive your first couple of BSQ, you are a stakeholder too.

+Start with something small, get yourself familiar with how things are done.
+Like it?
+Take on bigger tasks, be it development work, [roles](https://github.com/bisq-network/roles/issues) or other things you believe Bisq is in need for.

+All in all, there is no boss, there is no annual raise of salary, there is nobody to take your hand, there is just stakeholders and their passion for the Bisq project.